 Vauxhall Corsa - Interior, design and technology

-Improved design inside and out, but infotainment system and in-car tach lag behind the best in class
+Improved design inside and out, but infotainment system and in-car tech lag behind the best in class

 As in so many other areas, the latest Corsa has taken a big leap design-wise over its predecessor – a car that was based heavily on a design and technology that first hit showrooms all the way back in 2006.
 Using the PSA group CMP platform – also used by the Peugeot 208 and 2008, among others – the new model is 19mm wider and 44mm lower than the previous Corsa, which makes it look more squat and sporty on the road.
 The design is nothing revolutionary, but it’s well proportioned and looks smart in the metal.

 There’s a lively colour palette to choose from, too: alongside the predictable greys and silvers, the likes of Voltaic Blue and Power Orange offer buyers more eye-catching options.
 Some colours are available with a contrasting black roof and door mirrors, too.
-Entry-level SE cars come with 16-inch alloys, while all other trims feature bigger 17-inch rims.
+Entry-level Design cars come with 16-inch alloys, while all other trims feature bigger 17-inch rims.

 Step inside, and the Corsa’s tidy if unremarkable design theme continues.
 The dashboard is neatly laid out, with a familiar Vauxhall steering wheel sitting beside a new PSA-derived infotainment system.
 Unlike the Peugeot 208, however, the Corsa still sticks with physical controls for the air conditioning system, which will be a welcome decision for many buyers.
 In automatic and Corsa Electric models, the gear selector stalk in the middle of the centre console was swapped for a toggle-style switch in the 2023 mid-life facelift.